St. Patrick's Day

 Use candy to make a shamrock or a rainbow.

-Even your Bunsen burner can get into the spirit of St. Patrick’s Day.
-Give it a flame to match the day.
+Give your Bunsen burner a flame to match the day.

 - St. Patrick's Day Slime